 A disappointing experience, but fortunately I found more promising options: Hotel & Villa Auersperg is just a few corners away, a Bio Austria certified, family-driven, family-friendly place serving an about 95 percent organic breakfast buffet.
 When it comes to the contents of the mini-bar and the complimentary selection of tea and herbal tea on the room I was delighted to discover that many sweet and savoury snacks were organic, the same applies to tea bags and refreshments.
 Other pleasant surprises: the shampoo and liquid soap are organic and produced by a manufactury in town, the towels are washed with ecological detergents, and the complimentary good-night chocolate on the bed is organic and fairly traded.

 The hotel also has a gastro bar cum cafe dubbed A* bar where you can have home-made organic soups and cakes, partially organic snacks, sandwiches, sweets, coffee as well as organic wines, teas and juices.
 Its small, yet carefully selected daily menu caters for vegans, vegetarians, and omnivores alike, with generous servings, until around 22:30 pm.
 With the relaxed atmosphere of a mundane hotel bar the place is also worth a visit when you're not staying at the hotel.
-By now their assortment of spirits for a relaxed drink at the bar also include organic ones:
+Their assortment of spirits for a relaxed drink at the bar includes organic

-Gin Bien, an organic gin made by Salzburg-based organic bee keepers, and the O gin and vodka, also of Austrian origin.
+Gin Bien, a gin made by Salzburg-based organic bee keepers, and the O gin and vodka, both of Austrian origin.

 Speaking of bee-keeping: The hotel has their own bee cubes located in its pleasant garden.